AusDTO/nudger/README.markdown

 For example, the application id in https://rpm.newrelic.com/accounts/1246480/applications/12325670 is `12325670`.

+This value maps to the `nr_app_id` field in the Nudger config.

 To get the API key, from the New Relic console, go to the _Account Settings_, and under _Integrations_ browse to the _API keys_ section.

-Reveal the API key, and note it down into the Nudger config.
+Reveal the API key, and note it down into the Nudger config as `nr_api_key`.

 ### Nudger config